GOAT REARING: an overview

 (vii) The environment ought to be c at all times.

-Common diseases of goat are anthrax, brucellosis, tuberculosis rinderpest, red water fever, etc. Drugs vaccines should be administered at appropriate time to prevent the outbreak of these diseases.
+Common diseases of goats are anthrax, brucellosis, tuberculosis rinderpest, red water fever, etc. Drugs and vaccines should be administered at appropriate times to prevent the outbreak of these diseases.

 160. ROUND WORM OF PIGS